sourav215/reactPractice/Nodejs/node.md

 CORS is necessary to prevent malicious websites from accessing sensitive data from other websites.
 By restricting cross-origin requests, it provides an extra layer of security and protects users' data.
 However, it can also be a hindrance for legitimate web applications that need to make cross-origin requests.
 In these cases, configuring CORS properly can allow legitimate cross-origin requests to be made while maintaining security.

+## What is Stream?

+In Node.js, a stream is an abstract interface for working with streaming data.
+It is a way to read or write data in chunks, rather than reading or writing it all at once.
+Streams are designed to work with large amounts of data that would otherwise consume a lot of memory if read or written all at once.

+There are four types of streams in Node.js: Readable, Writable, Duplex, and Transform.

+- Readable streams are used for reading data from a source, such as a file, network socket, or HTTP response.

+- Writable streams are used for writing data to a destination, such as a file, network socket, or HTTP request.

+- Duplex streams are used for both reading and writing data.
+They represent a combination of a readable and writable stream.

+- Transform streams are a special type of duplex stream that can modify or transform the data as it passes through the stream.

+Streams are an important concept in Node.js because they allow developers to process data in real-time as it is being streamed, rather than waiting for the entire data set to be available before processing it.
+This makes Node.js well-suited for applications that involve large amounts of data or real-time data processing, such as web servers or data-intensive applications.

+## What is Buffer ?

+In Node.js, a buffer is a data structure used to represent a sequence of binary data.
+It is similar to an array of integers, but is designed specifically to work with binary data.
+Buffers are used to represent data in a format that can be transmitted over a network or stored in a file.

 ## What is rate limiting?

 Rate limiting in Node.js is a technique used to control the rate at which incoming requests are processed.
 It is used to prevent a single client or a group of clients from overwhelming a server with too many requests.